rohityadavcloud/rohityadavcloud.github.io/_posts/2023-09-04-cloudstack-kvm.markdown

     echo 'auth_tcp = "none"' >> /etc/libvirt/libvirtd.conf
     systemctl restart libvirtd

-For Ubuntu 20.04/22.04 and later, the traditional socket/listen based configuration may not be supported, we can get the old behaviour as follows:

-    systemctl mask libvirtd.socket libvirtd-ro.socket libvirtd-admin.socket libvirtd-tls.socket libvirtd-tcp.socket
-    systemctl restart libvirtd
+Note: the above default libvirtd configuration is just for initial setup, when you add the KVM host in CloudStack by default the host will be configured to use a more secure TLS configuration.

 On certain hosts where you may be running docker and other services, you may need to add the following in `/etc/sysctl.conf` and then run `sysctl -p`:

     net.bridge.bridge-nf-call-arptables = 0
     net.bridge.bridge-nf-call-iptables = 0

-Optional: If you've a crappy server vendor, they may fail to make each server unique and libvirtd can complain that servers are not unique.
+Optional: If you've a  server vendor, they may fail to make each server unique and libvirtd can complain that servers are not unique.
 To make them unique setup host specific UUID in libvirtd config:

     apt-get install uuid
     UUID=$(uuid)
     echo host_uuid = \"$UUID\" >> /etc/libvirt/libvirtd.conf
     systemctl restart libvirtd

-Note: For older CloudStack v4.15 and older, when adding KVM host (default, via ssh) it may fail on newer distros which have OpenSSH version 7+ that has deprecated some legacy algorithms.
-To fix that the `sshd_config` on the KVM host may temporarily be changed to following before adding the KVM host in CloudStack: (you may remove this and restart sshd after adding the KVM host)

-    PubkeyAcceptedKeyTypes=+ssh-dss
-    HostKeyAlgorithms=+ssh-dss
-    KexAlgorithms=+diffie-hellman-group1-sha1

 # Configure Firewall

-Configure firewall:
+By default `ufw` may be disabled and this may not be required.
+If your system uses `ufw` (you can check using `ufw status`), you may run the following:

+    ufw allow mysql
+    ufw allow proto tcp from any to any port 22 ufw allow proto tcp from any to any port 1798 ufw allow proto tcp from any to any port 16509 ufw allow proto tcp from any to any port 16514 ufw allow proto tcp from any to any port 5900:6100 ufw allow proto tcp from any to any port 49152:49216

+Alternatively, you can configure firewall rules using iptables for your management network:

-    # configure iptables
+    # configure firewall rules to allow useful ports
     NETWORK=192.168.1.0/24
     iptables -A INPUT -s $NETWORK -m state --state NEW -p udp --dport 111 -j ACCEPT iptables -A INPUT -s $NETWORK -m state --state NEW -p tcp --dport 111 -j ACCEPT